robinboncoeur/Art/docs/writing/2DE-1stEd.md

 We walked along a little flower-lined footpath around the house into a total jungle.
 The pool was behind the house, nestled among huge trees and vines.
 I preemptively scratched at a itch that turned out not to be a bite after all.

 I heard laughter before I opened the gate to the pool area.
-It grew louder as we stepped through—girls at the far end of the pool splashing and calling to each other.
+It grew louder as we stepped through — girls at the far end of the pool splashing and calling to each other.
 An older man in denim shorts and an apron stood at a barbie amidst a cloud of smoke.
 The sizzling-steak smell reminded me I had forgotten to have lunch.

 "Oi!
 Over here, Brittany!"